tsvetavvasileva/SKAU14TAF/README.md

 **INSTALLATION STEPS:**

-Please, navigate to the Test Automation Framework using the link above,
+Please, navigate to the Test Automation Framework using the link provided above in INSTALLATION REQUIREMENTS.

 Make sure that you clone the repository to your local machine.
 There are 3 different ways to do this, as shown below: